-The Grand Hotel Tremezzo, on Lake Como is an Art Nouveau waterfront palace as elegant today as when it opened in the early 1900s.
+The Grand Hotel Tremezzo, on Lake Como, is an Art Nouveau waterfront palace as elegant today as when it opened in the early 1900s.
 The Deluxe Lake View rooms have the most stunning vistas and are the same size as the junior suites, yet much more affordable.
-My guests get to visit the kitchen with one of the owners of the hotel to help the chef make the signature Torta Valentina dessert, a chocolate and almond cake that the chef will adorn with the guest’s name.
-It’s a rare behind-the-scenes peek at this extraordinary property that I promise you won’t forget.
+Andrea’s travelers get to visit the kitchen with one of the owners of the hotel to help the chef make the signature Torta Valentina dessert, a chocolate and almond cake that the chef will adorn with the guest’s name.
+It’s a rare behind-the-scenes peek at this extraordinary property that you won’t forget.

 Meal worth the splurge

 Il Piccolo Lago, on Lake Mergozzo, between Lake Maggiore and Lake Orta has earned two Michelin stars for serving dishes equal to its divine setting.
 Start your meal with an aperitivo in the kitchen.
 During cooler months you can enjoy the fireplace; in summer, the terrace is the only place to be.